Heart Dissection Lesson

 We hope to guide pupils through discovering as much as they can from the heart!

-Aim: To explain how the structure of the heart is related to its function
+Aim: To explain how the structure of the heart is related to their function

 - Place heart in dissection tray.
 The left side of the heart, with the thicker wall, should be to the right as you look at it.